-An executor is a legally-appointed person responsible for closing down the earthly affairs of a deceased person.
-Executors gain their authority by being named in the will of the deceased person (hereafter referred to as “the client”) in question.
+An executor of will is a legally-appointed person responsible for closing down the earthly affairs of a deceased person.
+Will executors gain their authority by being named in the will of the deceased person (hereafter referred to as “the client”) in question.
 To officially assume the role, though, a probate court must certify you with an Order of Probate – more on that later.

 Our daily lives are far more complicated than we can ever realize.
 Bank accounts, credit cards, student loans, mortgages – over time, we amass scores of assets and liabilities.
 When we die, it falls to executors to sort out your entire life.

-Below we’ll run down, from start to finish, the many duties an executor is responsible for.
+Below we’ll run down, from start to finish, the many duties an executor of will is responsible for.